cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. code:: console

    $ git remote add origin git@github.com:<username>/<repository>.git
-   $ git push --set-upstream origin master
+   $ git push --set-upstream origin main

 Now may be a good time to set up Continuous Integration for your repository.
 Refer to the section :ref:`External services`